 A great CEO creates the environment for their team, their company, and their partners to succeed by making and influencing thousands of decisions.
 Some, like a decision to merge with a rival, will be huge and complicated with multiple decision makers.
 Others, like booking travel to make an important meeting on time, will be delegated.
 Many, like choosing the right corporate culture, will shape how others will make their own critical decisions.

 One of these decisions, often done in partnership with other decision makers such as a CTO, or CIO is when to bring technology into business.
 Whether it’s from an operational or customer experience point of view, you should look at the outcomes you want to achieve before you look at the tools you need to complete this.
+In our deep dive into the state of the UK’s AI scene, ‘Accelerating the competitive advantage with AI‘, we revealed that just 8% of businesses consider themselves as advanced AI users – yet it’s precisely this technology that can help CEOs make the decisions for their business.

 Why should a CEO consider AI?